 Each show dives into Wisconsin’s unique culinary world –profiling local food treasures and highlighting the passionate and hardworking individuals responsible for the burgeoning “Good Food Movement”.
 Wisconsin Foodie artfully blends food, cooking and travel while showcasing local businesses, restaurants, purveyors and farmers – telling their story and helping to promote a local, sustainable economy.

 Arthur Ircink, the man behind the scenes at Wisconsin Foodie.
-From shooting and editing to underwriting and social media, Arthur is responsible for what you see on TVand Online.
+From shooting and editing to underwriting and social media, Arthur is responsible for what you see on TV and Online.
 With a bit a nativity, hard work, passion and an entrepreneurial spirit the concept for Wisconsin Foodie was inked on a bar napkin in late 2007.
 The hope was to capture the enthusiasm of national food shows and create a show that was all about the rich “local”food stories from Wisconsin.
 By promoting local tv and local food, Wisconsin Foodie connects its viewers with the amazing food stories from their own backyards, hoping to encourage not only eating more local and fresh foods but also supporting a local economy.

-Kyle Cherek is Host of Wisconsin Foodie, beginning its fifth season on PBS in October of 2012, and currently broadcast across the Midwest through Wisconsin Public Television.
+Kyle Cherek is Host of Wisconsin Foodie, currently broadcast across the Midwest through Wisconsin Public Television.
 He Has been featured on the Travel Channel’s “Food Wars”.
 Cherek is a frequent contributor to M Magazine’s print and online issues with his column/commentary, and regularly hosts culinary events, such as Kohler Food and Wine among others.

 Kyle has been sitting up and taking nourishment since the Ford Administration.
 He is a born-and-bred Wisconsinite and sees the state as an amazing place full of history, craftsmanship, and artisanal dispositions, all of which are continually pushing culinary and sustainability trends forward.
 Kyle’s efforts to uncover the unique, the acutely regional or the un-sung are never-ending.

 His first true foodie experience was during the summer of 2000 when a friendship with highly lauded local chef exposed him to exceptional ingredients, the alchemy that food and friends can have on life, and cooking for the sheer pleasure of it.
-When not appearing on Wisconsin Foodie, he is busy relishing the city in which he resides (Milwaukee), combing farmers’ markets, or patiently waiting for the chance to say,”Let’s look at the desert menu, shall we?”
+When not appearing on Wisconsin Foodie, he is busy relishing the city in which he resides (Milwaukee), combing farmers’ markets, or patiently waiting for the chance to say,”Let’s look at the dessert menu, shall we?”